-Prior to today's trading, shares of the parent company of Florida Power & Light Co.
-Had gained 0.51% over the past month.
-This has outpaced the Utilities sector's loss of 0.54% and lagged the S&P 500's gain of 2.43% in that time.
+Coming into today, shares of the parent company of Florida Power & Light Co.
+Had gained 0.58% in the past month.
+In that same time, the Utilities sector lost 8.49%, while the S&P 500 lost 8.32%.

-NEE will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.69, up 6.15% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $5.06 billion, up 20.41% from the year-ago period.
+NextEra Energy will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.75, up 5.63% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $5.67 billion, up 44.47% from the year-ago period.

-Any recent changes to analyst estimates for NEE should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for NextEra Energy should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.21% lower within the past month.
-NEE currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.13% higher.
+NextEra Energy is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, NEE is currently trading at a Forward P/E ratio of 29.3.
-This represents a premium compared to its industry's average Forward P/E of 18.91.
+Looking at its valuation, NextEra Energy is holding a Forward P/E ratio of 24.97.
+This valuation marks a premium compared to its industry's average Forward P/E of 17.58.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.

 You can find more information on all of these metrics, and much more, on Zacks.com.